aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

 __socket-binding__
 The socket-binding to be used for this Netty server instance.

-__factory-class__
-This is a class that implements _org.jboss.aerogear.simplepush.subssystem.ServerBootstrapFactory_ and is responsible for creating a [ServerBootstrap](http://netty.io/4.0/api/io/netty/bootstrap/ServerBootstrap.html).
-This allows the end user to configure the Netty server application with the appropriate _Channel_, _ChannelPipeline_ etc. The sole method, _createServerBootstrap_, takes a single parameter which is a [SocketBinding](https://github.com/wildfly/wildfly/blob/master/network/src/main/java/org/jboss/as/network/SocketBinding.java) instance:

-    public interface ServerBootstrapFactory {
-        ServerBootstrap createServerBootstrap(SocketBinding socketBinding, ThreadFactory threadFactory, String tokenKey, boolean endpointTls);
-    }

 __thread-factory__
 Thread factory that will be passed along to Netty when creating.